 A FAMILY OF CHOIRS FOR ALL YOUNG LONDONERS

-We exist for all the young singers in our diverse, cosmopolitan city.
+We exist for all of London’s young singers.
+Our citywide vision has always promised to deliver two things: musical excellence and social change.
 We work to remove barriers to access to ensure that everyone can take part.

 BRILLIANT TRAINING AND OPPORTUNITIES

 Whichever LYC choir you’re part of, you’ll enjoy brilliant training and performance opportunities across all kinds of music.

 You’ll learn musical skills and develop your abilities, making great friends and memories along the way.